cessiumbrain/Arsenal_App_4.0/README.md

 ## To Do
-- [ ] setup user wait-position
-- [ ] fix specials context
-- [ ] get user to display wait position

 ## Done
+- [x] style display grid
+- [x] navigate to login on logout
+- [x] get user to display wait position
 - [x] break up waitlist and add waitlist
 - [x] Set Up Context
 - [x] Basic Style Components
 - [x] Git/Github Init
+- [x] fix specials context
 ## tests
+- [ ] sign up works
 - [X] user sign in and out
 - [X] admin sign in and out
-- [ ]
-- [ ] admin can change special, vacancy and waitlist
+- [x] admin can change special, vacancy and waitlist
-- [ ] waitlist users can move up down be added or deleted
+- [x] waitlist users can move up down be added or deleted
-- [ ] users waitlist status is correct
+- [x] users waitlist status is correct
-- [ ] all user routes work
+- [x] all user routes work
-- [ ] all admin routes work
+- [x] all admin routes work
 ## Notes
 - logic for whether to render admin or user views is in the protected route and navmenu